cjhopp/Thesis-test/figures/Nga_N_cum_flow_rates/caption.md

-\label{Figure4} Cumulative detections for all northern Ngatamariki templates against flow rates for all Ngatamariki injection wells.
+\label{Figure4} Cumulative detections for all northern Ngatamariki templates against injection rates for all Ngatamariki injection wells.